South East Region Support Team

 The national newsletter is a great way for the U3A movement to stay in touch with each other – please encourage all your colleagues and members to sign up

-Elsewhere - a new Keeping In Touch closed Facebook page will be completed in the next few days.
-This will help us all share thoughts and ideas.
+Elsewhere - a new Keeping In Touch closed Facebook page is very popular and interesting.

 There will be information about managing U3As finance on the website, in mailings and newsletters, soon in response to queries from U3As.